delaneyj/datastar/site/static/md/examples/bulk_update.md

 ## Explanation

 This demo shows how to implement a common pattern where rows are selected and then bulk updated.
-This is accomplished by putting a form around a table, with checkboxes in the table, and then including the checked values in PUT’s to two different endpoints: `activate` and `deactivate`:
+This is accomplished by putting a form around a table, with checkboxes in the table, and then including the checked values in PUT’s to two different endpoints: `activate` and `deactivate`.

 Added to the page in this way: